 \subsection{Data Processing}

-The measurements are taken using a National Instruments data acquisition box using the National Instruments Python API.
-The analyser is placed in a Thorlabs motorised mount and connected to a Thorlabs Motor Controller.
-The Motor Controller can be controlled via the Thorlabs Kinesis dotNET API from a Python script using the python.NET library.
-The 50kHz signal is extracted using the SciPy Welch spectral density estimate and the results are plotted using MatPlotLib.
+The measurements are taken using a National Instruments USB X series data acquisition box using the National Instruments Python API.
+The \qty{50}{\kHz} signal is extracted using a Welch spectral density estimate, calculations in Eq.
+11-13 are computer and the results are plotted.
 These functions are all controlled from a single python script running on the Lab PC which means that the process is almost entirely automated.
-For the 10000 point scans included in this paper the runtime was around 24 hrs.
-Each point measurement consisted of a three second measurement at 1.4 Msamples/s.
-This was experimentally found to be a good sample rate and time for recovering known signals.
+For the \num{10000} point scans included in this paper the runtime was around \qty{24}{\unit{hrs}}.
+Each point measurement consisted of a \qty{3}{\s} measurement at \qty{1.4}{\unit{Msample}\,s^{-1}}.
+This was experimentally found to be a good sample rate and time combination for recovering known signals.